List of Bones characters: The Ghost Killer / Stephanie McNamara

-The Ghost Killer (season 9) was a serial killer that had been active and evading justice for decades.
+The Ghost Killer (season 9) was a serial killer who had been active and evading justice for decades.
 The Ghost Killer is first alluded to in "The Sense in the Sacrifice" by Christopher Pelant shortly before his death; he states that he may or may not know the individual personally, but has "reason to believe that she is a woman".
 The killer's modus operandi is to take a fingernail from the victim's middle finger as a trophy.

-In the episode "The Ghost in the Killer", Brennan begins to obsess about the Ghost Killer; this prompts Cam to reassign a case to Clark Edison to ensure an objective eye.
+In the episode "The Ghost in the Killer", Brennan begins to obsess over the Ghost Killer; this prompts Cam to reassign a case to Clark Edison to ensure an objective eye.
 The case involves the powerful McNamara family, who are acquaintances of Hodgins.
 The evidence points to Trent McNamara, an old friend of Hodgins; Trent supposedly commits suicide as a result.
 Brennan, on the other hand, believes that Trent was murdered by the Ghost Killer due to Christopher Pelant telling Brennan that the Ghost Killer was a woman before his own death.
 Despite everyone believing her, there isn't enough evidence for an investigation.

 The character's final appearance is in "The Nail in the Coffin".
 The body of Stephanie McNamara is found hung in a forest, and the investigators discover that she wears actual human nails that are not her own.
 After further investigation, it is revealed that McNamara was, in fact, the Ghost Killer.
 In the past, she was locked in a tack room by her mentally unstable father for wrongdoing.
 In an attempt to claw her way out, she lost her fingernails, and she took the nails of her victims to reclaim what she felt her father had taken from her.
 By exhuming the remains of Maya Zinkow, a girl thought to have been killed by her teacher Herman Kessler, it is discovered that McNamara had, in fact, killed her after her father raped the girl.
 It is further revealed McNamara's father bribed several public officials to pin the crime on Kessler.
 The team realizes that Kessler, who had been in prison for twenty years, killed McNamara to settle his score; his reasoning was that she wouldn't have been brought to justice due to her powerful family.
 Kessler then attempts to commit suicide, but is prevented from doing so by Booth.
 Booth later states that they are making a deal with Kessler in order to discover the identity of the FBI agent who helped her father cover up Maya's rape and murder.